CoralineAda/society/README.md

 Why should you care about this kind of complexity?
 More complex code tends to attract bugs and to increase the friction around extending features or refactoring code.

 Fukuzatsu was inspired by Saikuro, written by Zev Blut.
-Thanks to Mike Ziwisky (mziwizsky) for help in understanding the algorithm!
+Thanks to Mike Ziwisky (mziwisky) for help in understanding the algorithm!

 ## Installation